ryanjlittle/CS595Lab/lab1/README.md

 ### About Noir and `nargo`

-Noir is a language designed for writing **zero-knowledge circuits**.
+Noir is a language designed for writing **circuits for zero-knowledge proofs**.
 These circuits are functions that can proved in a zero-knowledge proof.
 At its core, Noir is a _compiler_ that turns Rust-like code into a constraint system: a mathematical representation of a function.
 Many zero-knowledge proof systems require the statement to be formatted in a constraint system form.
 Noir does not generate or verify zero-knowledge proofs -- later on in the lab we'll use that we'll use Barretenberg to do that.

 Noir can also generate **witnesses** that are compliant with the same constraint system.
 A witness is a ZK term for the prover's secrets.